CHIRON: Accelerating Node Synchronization without Security Trade-offs in Distributed Ledgers: Introduction

-Inspired by this, as a first contribution in this work, we identify and close a clear gap between theoretical research and practical deployments; the lack of realistic blockchain workloads that correctly capture the type and frequency of data dependencies and contention.
-This is essential as the high levels of contention we identified in our analysis, significantly affect the effectiveness of the given execution engine.
+Inspired by this, as a first contribution, we identify and close a clear gap between theoretical research and practical deployments; the lack of realistic blockchain workloads that capture the type and frequency of data dependencies and contention.
+In our analysis, we identify high levels of contention that significantly affect the effectiveness of the execution engine.